Orteko/rcubevacation/README.txt

 Credits
 -------
 The Postfixadmin team for creating the virtual vacation program.
+Squirrelmail team for the squirrelmail_* setuid code mled for contributing setuidpam driver
 Peter Ruiter for his initial work on the plugin.